CKYY-FM: History

 The station's founders received approval from the Canadian Radio-television and Telecommunications Commission (CRTC) on June 26, 2014, to construct a new English-language commercial FM station.
 The station signed on the air on February 20, 2015.

-On May 10, 2019, Stingray Group announced its intention to purchase R.B.
-Communications' two stations in Welland.
-The sale has since fallen through.
-Wellport/RB Communications remain sole owners, for the time being.
-In 2022, Wellport announced a new deal to sell CIXL and CKYY to My Broadcasting Corporation.
+On May 10, 2019, Stingray Group announced its intent to acquire CKYY and CIXL-FM.
+However, the sale fell through, and on August 5, 2022, R.B.
+Communications announced that it would instead sell CIXL and CKYY to My Broadcasting Corporation.
+The sale was approved by the CRTC on September 20, 2022.

-On September 20, 2022, the CRTC approved the change of ownership from R.B.
-Communications Ltd. to My Broadcasting Corporation.